damianhakert/damianhakert.github.io/source/_posts/2016-03-30-using-omnibus-gitlab-to-ship-gitlab.md

 One of the GitLab strengths is that we are able to have a very short release cycle and to get the updates to all our users very fast.
-The omnibus-gitlab packages are not the ideal way of distributing software and they do have their own shortcomings.

-If you consider:

-1. The manpower required to maintain 8 packages
-(4 platforms + 2 types of packages - one for CE and one for EE, 2 Docker images and 2 Raspberry PI2 packages)
-1. Monthly release cycle
-1. Ease of upgrade between versions or ease of initial installation

-Then omnibus-gitlab is doing a very good job.
+The omnibus-gitlab packages aren't perfect but they are currently the best option currently for frequent GitLab updates.

+If you consider the amount of time required to maintain eight packages (four platforms, one package each for CE and EE, two docker images, two Raspberry Pi 2 packages), the monthly release cycle, and making upgrades between versions and i nstallations as simple as possible, then omnibus-gitlab is doing a very good job.

 [A lot](https://twitter.com/choyer/status/670273120566120449)
 [of users](https://twitter.com/jrblier/status/613077041219399681)